magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 When Sumedho looks at laypeople, he will see them as ignorant, like little children.
 When laypeople consider Sumedho, they will think he is someone who’s lost it.
 You don’t have any interest in the things they live for.
-To put it another way, an and an insane person are similar.
+To put it another way, an arahant and an insane person are similar.
 Think about it.
 When people look at an arahant, they will think he is crazy.
 If you curse him, he doesn’t care.
 Whatever you say to him, he doesn’t react – like a crazy person.
 But he is crazy and has awareness.
 A truly insane person may not get angry when he is cursed, but that’s because he doesn’t know what’s going on.
 Someone observing the arahant and the mad person might see them as the same.
 But the lowest is mad, the very highest is an arahant.
 Highest and lowest are similar, if you look at their external manifestation.
 But their inner awareness, their sense of things, is very different.

 Think about this.
 When someone says something that ought to make you angry and you just let it go, people might think you’re crazy.
 So when